 Average Weather in Quito Ecuador

-In Quito, the temperature typically varies from 48°F to 67°F over the course of the year, and is rarely below 44°F or above 70°F.
+In Quito, the wet season is cool and overcast and the dry season is comfortable and partly cloudy.
+Over the course of the year, the temperature typically varies from 48°F to 67°F and is rarely below 44°F or above 70°F.

 Average High and Low Temperature